 On this page

-Face masks in public indoor spacesThe government strongly advises everyone to wear a non-medical face mask that covers chin, mouth and nose in all public indoor spaces, such as:
+Face masks in public indoor spacesAs of 1 December, everyone aged 13 or over must wear a non-medical face mask that covers chin, mouth and nose in all public indoor spaces, such as:

 - parking garages

 - theatres and concert venues (face masks are not mandatory when seated)

 - You may deny clients and guests access to your shop or restaurant, if they are not wearing face masks.

 - Customers and employees who cannot wear a face mask for medical reasons may be exempt.

 - As soon as your customers are seated (for instance in a restaurant), they can take the face mask off, so long as they can maintain a distance of 1.5 metres.
 This does not apply to contact professions.

 - You may be fined if those of your employees who work in a public space do not wear a face mask.
 A screen between your customers and your employees (for instance at a cashier's point in a supermarket) is not enough.